-Company dancer Chloe Leong has been working with Cheng Tsung-lung to create Full Moon – the Company’s first collaboration with a Taiwanese choreographer.
+Company dancer Cheng Tsung-lung to create Full Moon – the Company’s first collaboration with a Taiwanese choreographer.
 In this blog, she discusses the creative process behind Full Moon, what motivates her to dance and what sets Australian dancers apart.

 This is the Company’s first time working with Taiwanese choreographer, Cheng Tsung-lung.
 So far, we have focused on developing a rich relationship and understanding between dancers and choreographer.
 It has been predominantly task-based, drawing upon references from Tsung-lung’s Taiwanese heritage, including traditional stories and religious beliefs, giving us insight into what inspires and motivates him.
 Although there is individuality in each of our ways of moving, he has created a coherent style within the piece, which I think comes from his eye for detail, and the meaning and purpose behind each decision he makes.